 For a plant-based alternative to carmine, opt for make-up made with natural earth mineral pigments like Iron Oxide and Titanium Dioxide instead.

 CARNAUBA WAX: PLANT

-Jojoba oil is derived from the Jojoba bushes commonly found in central America.
+Jojoba Oil is derived from the Jojoba bushes commonly found in central America.
 This plant-based skin care ingredient contains a liquid wax which is rich in Omega-7 & 9 which complements the fatty acid profile found in human sebum.
 When used in skin care, this moisture-retaining ingredient increases skin hydration, helps to balance sebum levels and unclogs pores.

 Lecithin is added to our creams and lotions and gives them a silky soft feel.
-Packed with Phospholipids it helps the skin to maintain hydration and comes from plants.
+Packed with Phospholipids, it helps the skin to maintain hydration and comes from plants.
 The Lecithin used in our plant-based skin care is extracted from vegetable sources.

 Be careful not to confuse plant-based Squalane with another cosmetic ingredient called Squalene.
-This is occasionally found in moisturisers and other skin care products and is derived from an endangered species of shark.
+This is occasionally found in moisturisers and other skin care products and can be derived from an endangered species of shark.

 For a plant-based alternative to keratin shampoos, opt for hair care made with Quinoa.
 This protein-packed grain is added to our Quinoa & Artichoke Shampoo and has been proven to increase shine by over 50% and reduce frizz.

 Do you need help making the switch to plant-based skin care?
 Our UK customer care team is ready and waiting to help you pick you perfect botanical beauty products and can be contacted on 01403 740350.